Kyriosity/read-write/README+/pencraft/README+/tech-authoring.md

 The worst enemies of authorship are:

-- repetitions (words, phrases and cliches),
+- repetitions (words, phrases, and cliches),
 - monotonous volume (wordiness),
 - formalism,
 - indifference.